-Metric Description Use this metric with the Average statistic to measure the average size of a folder in the gateway cache.
-Use this metric with the Max statistic to measure the maximum size of a folder in the gateway cache.
-Units: Count CacheFileSize This metric tracks the size of files in the gateway cache.
+Metric Description Units: Count CacheFileSize This metric tracks the size of files in the gateway cache.
 Use this metric with the Average statistic to measure the average size of a file in the gateway cache.
 Use this metric with the Max statistic to measure the maximum size of a file in the gateway cache.
 Units: Bytes CacheFree This metric reports the number of available bytes in the gateway cache.
 Units: Bytes CacheHitPercent Percent of application read operations from the gateway that are served from cache.
 The sample is taken at the end of the reporting period.
 When there are no application read operation s from the gateway, this metric reports 100 percent.
 Units: Percent

+Metric Description

-Metric Description CachePercentDirty The overall percentage of the gateway cache that has not been persisted to AWS.
+CachePercentDirty The overall percentage of the gateway cache that has not been persisted to AWS.
 The sample is taken at the end of the reporting period.

+Use this metric with the Sum statistic.

+Ideally, this metric should remain low.

+Units: Percent

-Units: Percent CachePercentUsed The overall percent of the gateway cache storage that is used.
+CachePercentUsed The percent of the data cache used across the entire gateway.
 The sample is taken at the end of the reporting period.

+Units: Percent

+CacheUsed This metric reports the number of used bytes in the gateway cache.

+Units: Bytes

-Units: Percent CacheUsed This metric reports the number of used bytes in the gateway cache.
-Units: Bytes CloudBytesDownloaded The total number of bytes that the gateway downloaded from AWS during the reporting period.
+CloudBytesDownloaded The total number of bytes that the gateway downloaded from AWS during the reporting period.

 Use this metric with the Sum statistic to measure throughput and with the Samples statistic to measure IOPS.
-Units: Bytes CloudBytesUploaded The total number of bytes that the gateway uploaded to AWS during the reporting period.
-Use this metric with the Sum statistic to measure throughput and with the Samples statistic to measure input/output operations per second (IOPS).

 Units: Bytes